mengbinhao/jack-note/docs/english/NPR.md

   > the fear of a second spike
   > wrestle it to the floor
-  > the contry passed the 200 mark on death in hospital
+  > the country passed the 200 mark on death in hospital
   > bounce back
   > change him in any way that's apparent